Gedewon/webpack-config/README.md

         - [x] webpackServer

 ## how to use
-clone it or fork it and crate a project using this template
+clone it or fork it and create a project using this template
 <br>
-1. re write the package.json file to reflect your project/ or do clear install by removing package.json but you have to keep on mind the dependencies
+1. rewrite the package.json file to reflect your project/ or do a clean installation by removing package.json but you have to keep in mind the dependencies
 ```
 npm init -y
 ```